 Do Cats Lower Your Stress Levels?

-You might sound a little like a “crazy cat person” if you go around telling all your friends that adopting a feline will help lower their stress levels, but there are legitimate studies that back up the claim.
+You might sound a little like one of those “cat people” if you go around telling all your friends that adopting a feline will help lower their stress levels, but there are legitimate studies that back up the claim.